NINAnor/istSOS-support/README.md

 ```

 If no error occurs, your data were successfully imported into GRASS GIS.
 You
-can do whateve GRASS GIS allows you to do with them.
+can do whatever GRASS GIS allows you to do with them (even convert them into
+other format and work with them for example in QGIS).

 ----------